Puppy Socialization: How to Socialize Your Puppy the Right Way

 Since dogs will almost always have to interact with other dogs – whether it’s seeing another dog on a walk in the neighborhood, in an obedience class or a trip to the dog park, a huge effort should be taken to socialize your puppy to other dogs.

 The critical socialization period ends before a puppy or kitten is fully inoculated, and so therefore every effort must be taken to ensure that you aren’t exposing them to unnecessary risk.
-Socialization for a young puppy should not happen at a dog park where there may be disease for him to pick up.
+Socialization for a young puppy should not happen at a dog park where there may be disease for them to pick up.

 Additionally dog parks are risky since you can’t control the behavior of the other dogs at the park.
 A bad experience at this developmental stage will have a huge negative impact on socialization, and may end up creating fear where it didn’t exist.